South of Front to the Gardiner Expressway. From Parliament Street east to the West Don Lands.

 One day around 2000 though, some big plans were launched to turn this completely unpopulated area into a thriving neighbourhood.
 It wasn’t going to be a slow and organic rejuvenation of Toronto that happens in most emerging neighbourhoods.
 It was going to be the introduction of an entire neighbourhood where no businesses or residents existed at the time.
 The rules of the new neighbourhood were simple: no chains, but independent artists, galleries, boutiques, theatre companies restaurants and coffee shops were encouraged to come.
 I have to admit: I was a little suspicious this thing would work.

 It was a strange experiment.
 A “build it and they will come” scenario.
 And somehow it worked.
 In fact, it really worked.
-Not only has it become a place for artists and residents, but it became a destination for Canadian and international travellers.
+Not only has it become a place for artists and residents, but it became a destination for Canadian and international travellers and tourists with one of the most successful Christmas markets in Canada.
 Brick Bakery, an English bakery, is one of the best in the city.
 Then there’s Balzak’s, not only one of the top ranked coffee joints in Toronto, but also a beautiful location.
 If tourists, and festivals drive you nuts, then you may not like to roam around the Distillery in the summer.
 It’s a relatively tame crowd though.
 More of a theatre-after-a-nice-meal crowd.
 Not Richmond Street on a Saturday night.

 In terms of living quarters in the Distillery, you won’t find any thing Victorian.
 The condos are modern, but some do incorporate a remnant of the historic architecture as part of its structure.
 They vary from pleasant with large units, but looking a little like Communist public housing, to architecturally daring.

 Though it’s a fully functioning and distinctive neighbourhood, the Distillery District has room to grow.
-There is more development to come with potential new condos and hotels.
+There is more development to come with potential new condos and hotels on the horizon.